Cyclone3DR/Scripts/RTC360 scanner tools/README.md

 ## [RemoteJob_And_ImportJob.js](./RemoteJob_And_ImportJob.js)

 This script demonstrates how to communicate directly with the scanner.

-From job creation to direct import into the Cyclone 3DR project, it is is implemented to automates the entire scanning process.
+From job creation to direct import into the Cyclone 3DR project, it allows automating the entire scanning process.

 > This script requires the scanner to be connected to the same network as the computer running the Cyclone 3DR.